Songtech-0912/Quark/ROADMAP.md

   * Make sure that line breaks are preserved when opening files/pasting text

+* Implement app tours

+  * Update the welcome page to a more modern look

 * More keyboard shortcuts

   * Use `Tab` as keyboard shortcut to create a 3 space indent